Orders of Service

 Ministry of Healing and Reconciliation

-On April 27th the clergy at St. Andrew’s will be offering the sacrament of unction with the anointing of oil alongside the Eucharist.
-This sacrament will continue to be offered on the fourth Sunday of the month.
+The clergy at St. Andrew’s will be offering the sacrament of unction with the anointing of oil alongside the Eucharist on February 22, 2026.
+This sacrament will continue to be offered on the fourth Sunday of the month in the new year.

 Facebook Page for St. Andrew by-the-Lake